sciath/sciath/docs/design.rst

 * A command to be run, that is a string containing an executable and arguments.
 Note that any relative paths will be interpreted relative to where the command is run.
 * A set of "resources" required.
 These are system-agnostic details like the number of (MPI) ranks or (OpenMP) threads.
 * An optional amount of time required to run
-* An optional user-provided method to clean up after the command, assuming it has run once from the same path
+* An optional user-provided method to clean up after the command, relative to a provided path

 Note that this class knows nothing about where it will be run from or how many times (possibly simultaneously).
 Indeed, it is mostly just a collection of data.